 The review identifies multiple limitations that include the knowledge of the evaluator.
-The level of education and training of the medical professional can alter the score.
+The medical professional’s level of education and training can alter the score.

 Glasgow pediatric coma scale

-Another significant limitation of the Glasgow coma scale, as originally developed, is that it does not accurately measure traumatic brain injury in children under 5 years of age.
+Another significant limitation of the Glasgow coma scale, as initially developed, is that it does not accurately measure traumatic brain injury in children under five years of age.
 The so-called ‘Glasgow Pediatric Coma Scale (PGCS)’ includes modifications for this patient population.

 - Do not open your eyes (+1).